lexaux/alexche.cyou/content/page/the_index.md

-**Hello and nice to meet you.** I am an experienced engineering leader and entrepreneur with interests ranging between improving people's life, making business more productive, and doing that all with tech.
+**Hello and nice to meet you.** I am an experienced engineering leader and entrepreneur with interests ranging between improving people's lives, making business more productive, and doing that all with tech.

-So far I had a career in services industry going from line roles in software engineering to team leadership, been getting off the ground three startups, built and exited out of my software services company.
-I'm always looking for opportunities to make an impact.
+So far I have had a career in services industry going from line roles in software engineering to team leadership, participated in three early-stage startups, built and exited out of my software services company.

-On the personal side of things, I love my family, reading, hiking, and reflecting on this life.
+ I love my family and enjoy spending time with them.
+I also like reading, hiking and reflecting on this life.

 I am Ukrainian 🇺🇦.
 I currently live in Canada 🇨🇦.

 **alex.o.cherednychenko** at **gmail** dot **com** | [LinkedIn](https://www.linkedin.com/in/alexandercherednichenko/) | [Github](https://github.com/lexaux) | [Facebook](https://www.facebook.com/lexaux) | [Medium](https://medium.com/@lexaux)